-- 3.58 The key controls for the security of resources such as land, buildings, fixed plant machinery, equipment, software and information are: - a.
+- a.
 Resources are used only for the purposes of the Authority and are properly accounted for. - b.
 Resources are available for use when required. - c.
-Resources no longer required are disposed of in accordance with the law and the regulations of the Authority so as to maximise benefits.
+Resources no longer required are disposed of in accordance with the law and the regulations of the Authority so as to maximise benefits. - d.

-- d.
 An asset register is maintained for the Authority, assets are recorded when they are acquired by the Authority and this record is updated as changes occur with respect to the location and condition of the asset. - e.
-All staff are aware of their responsibilities with regard to safeguarding the Authority's assets and information, including the requirements of the Data Protection Act ad software copyright legislation. - f.
+All staff are aware of their responsibilities with regard to safeguarding the Authority's assets and information, including the requirements of the Data Protection Act and software copyright legislation. - f.
 All staff are aware of their responsibilities with regard to safeguarding the security of the Authority's computer systems, including maintaining restricted access to the information held on them and compliance with the Authority's computer and internet security policies.